investian/investian.in/content/pages/about.md

   - title: lorem-ipsum
     subtitle: lorem-ipsum
     title_align: left
-    content: >+
+    content: >

+      Join our strong community of professionals, investors, students, finance enthusiasts looking to build, network, and grow.

       As our community continues to grow, we would like to consolidate the list of people who are part of the community, to facilitate further engagement among members.
 Drop in your email to join the Investian Community.
     content_align: left
     form_position: right
     form_width: fifty